jared-richard-clarke/student/scheme/interpreters/joy.md

 Original code by Manfred von Thun, **A Joy Interpreter Written in Joy**

-A Joy interpreter in Joy is a program which expects a quoted program on top of the stack and executes it.
+A Joy interpreter is a program which expects a quoted program on top of the stack and executes it.

 ## Interpreter 1